Best Times to Visit Copenhagen, Denmark

 Besides Tivoli Gardens, what are some hidden gems or lesser-known spots worth exploring?

-Check out Christiania, a unique freetown with its own distinct culture and atmosphere (be aware of photography restrictions).
-For a quieter escape, explore the Assistens Cemetery, a beautiful and historic graveyard with notable figures buried there.
-And don't miss the charming canals—take a boat tour or simply wander along the waterfront.
+Check out Christiania, a unique freetown with its own alternative culture (be mindful of photography rules).
+For a peaceful escape, explore the Assistens Cemetery, a beautiful and historic graveyard with notable figures buried there.
+And don't miss the charming canals; a boat tour is a great way to see them.

 What's the best way to get around Copenhagen efficiently and cost-effectively?

 Copenhagen boasts an excellent public transportation system.
 Purchase a Copenhagen Card for unlimited travel on buses, trains, and metro, plus free entry to many attractions.
-Consider renting a bike for a truly local experience—it's a popular and efficient way to explore the city, but be mindful of traffic rules.
+Walking and cycling are also popular and enjoyable ways to explore, especially in the city center.
+Consider renting a bike—it's a quintessential Copenhagen experience!

 Ready to Plan Your Trip?